Skip to Content

 In general, if you live or decide to visit North Carolina hoping to find an emerald, focus on the western and central parts of the state, don’t skip the mines, and always check the rockhounding laws if allowed to collect or need a permit.

-TIP: For a complete rockhounding guide in North Carolina, check out this article.
+TIP: Check out this article for a complete rockhounding guide in North Carolina.

 South Carolina